PPI: Can I still reclaim?

-Let it know your story
+Let it know your story – the non-Resolver route

-The Ombudsman will then send you a confirmation letter to say it'll look into your case and get back to you if it needs any more information.
+The ombudsman will then send you a confirmation letter to say it'll look into your case and get back to you if it needs any more information.

-If you think the Ombudsman wrongly turned you down
+If you think the ombudsman wrongly turned you down

-The Ombudsman's decision is usually made by an assigned adjudicator, but if you disagree with the result, you can ask for a formal decision to be made by one of the official ombudsmen at the service.
+The ombudsman's decision is usually made by an assigned adjudicator, but if you disagree with the result, you can ask for a formal decision to be made by one of the official ombudsmen at the service.
 This usually takes several months as it involves a detailed investigation into your case, but don't be afraid to push your complaint further if you think the initial decision isn't right.

-It's also worth noting that if you feel the Ombudsman hasn't handled your case correctly, eg, there have been unnecessary delays, you can ask for a senior manager to review it.
+It's also worth noting that if you feel the ombudsman hasn't handled your case correctly, eg, there have been unnecessary delays, you can ask for a senior manager to review it.
 If that doesn't resolve things you've a right to go to the Independent Assessor, though this is only about quality of service, not the actual decision made.

 When won't the easy route work?